 What’s more: you can make the sauce a few days in advance.
 In fact, you may want to double the recipe and freeze it to have on hand for dipping veggies, spreading on toast, or even tossing with cooked pasta.
 Plus, if you are pressed for time, you can use jarred roasted peppers instead of roasting your own.
 No guilt here!

-This pan-seared scallop recipe uses a handful of pantry ingredients to build vibrant flavor and a few simple techniques for the perfect texture.
+This pan-seared scallop recipe uses a handful of pantry ingredients to build vibrant flavor.
 Here is what you’ll need:

 • Roasted red bell peppers: You can happily use store-bought red peppers, though I always prefer cooking roasted red peppers from scratch whenever possible.